OpenCilk/www.opencilk.org/src/doc/howto/index.md

 ---
-title: How to
+title: User's guide
 eleventyNavigation:
-  key: How to
+  key: User's guide
   parent: Documentation
   order: 2
+permalink: /doc/howto/
 ---

-## How to homepage
+## Key tasks and how to do them